Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/DjangoLessons/07-Testing.md

 Break into [random groups] of 2-3.

-**Write down all the different test cases you'd create for the Polls app used in the Django tutorial.**
+1. **Write down all the different test cases you'd create for the Polls app used in the Django tutorial.**
+2. Discuss the scenarios in which testing can benefit the developer and product.

 ## 🌴 [10m] BREAK